linkedin/forthic/docs/modules/datasets_module.md

 ### RECORDS
 `( dataset_label keys -- records )`

 Retrieves records from the specified dataset with the specified keys.
+Missing records are returned as NULL.

 ### DATASET!